• We are available for any custom works this month

 This course is an overview of information resources and the skills required to develop a research effectively.
 Through lectures, hands-on, assignments, and other methods, students learn to understand the need to conduct a research by understanding the world of knowledge, know the variety of information sources available, how to locate and search the needed information and use all available resources, printed and online services to develop strategies in conducting a good research.

-This course is designed for prospective office professionals who may be expected to assume some of the duties of an office supervisor.
-It will provide students with a broad understanding and appreciation of the fundamentals of effective management needed to administer the office function.
+This course is designed for administrative office apprentice.
+It will provide students with a broad understanding and appreciation of the fundamentals effective management needed to administer the office functions.
 Students will also be introduced to personnel work, with emphasis on the role of people and ergonomic environment.
-The “systems way of thinking” will be emphasized throughout the course so as to help students to understand the interaction of the main elements in the process of administrative office management.
+The principles, activities and procedures in solving office problems will be emphasized throughout the course.

 PUBLIC SECTOR ACCOUNTING